Kenneth T. Jackson - Robert Moses, Hero of New York?

 I am really, really excited about this one.
 Today I have the pleasure of speaking with Professor Kenneth T. Jackson about the life and legacy of Robert Moses.
 Professor Jackson is the preeminent historian on New York City.
 He was the director of the Herbert H. Lehman Center for American History and the Jacques Barzun Professor Emeritus of History at Columbia University, where he has also shared the Department of History.
 We will be discussing Robert Moses.
 Professor Jackson is the author and editor of Robert Moses and the Modern City: The Transformation of New York.

 Dwarkesh Patel 0:01:40

-So many people will have heard of Robert Moses and be vaguely aware of him through the popular biography of him by Robert Caro, the power broker.
-But most people will not be aware of the extent of his influence on New York City.
-Can you give a kind of a summary of the things he was able to get built in New York City?
+Many people will have heard of Robert Moses and be vaguely aware of him through the popular biography of him by Robert Caro, The Power Broker, but most people will not be aware of the extent of his influence on New York City.
+Can you give a summary of the things he was able to get built in New York City?